jonjack/cargo/README.md

 docker pull jonjack/alpinginx
 ```

+### Alpinjet

+Java + Jetty on Alpine.
+This provides the out of the box Jetty implementation.

 ### Alpinode

 Node + NPM.

 ### Jalpine

 Java running on Alpine.

 This image provides tags for both the 64 bit Server JRE and the JDK versions depending on your needs.

+### Redpine

+Redis memory key:value store on Alpine.